Publications

 Painted Bride Quarterly

-Double Issue 53/54 Summer 1994 • Story • Received Second Place in 1994 Painted Bride Quarterly Fiction Contest
+Double Issue 53/54, Summer 1994 • Story • Second Place, 1994 Painted Bride Quarterly Fiction Contest

 "Selected Epigrams"